RikVanHaaren/fontys_s3_portfolio/README.md

 ```

 ### 2.2.2 Security <br/>
 To ensure security, several measurements are taken.
 My full stack application is tested on common vulnerabilities by a tool called "OWASP ZAP".
 This tool created a report which showed the vulnerability risks.
-I checked whether these risks where no big security risks.
+I checked whether these risks were no big security risks.
 Since, this wasn't the case I am able to conclude the application functions in a safe way.
-[Zap Log Rapport](./utils/zapLog_rapport/2023-01-05-ZAP-Report-.html)
+Here you can find the [Zap Log Rapport](./utils/zapLog_rapport/2023-01-05-ZAP-Report-.html).

 I also used SonarCloud to check if there are any security vulnerabilities like connection strings or passwords in my code.
 Some issues appeared.
 In example, that there was a connection string and also that I had some duplicated codes.
 I solved all of the issues that appeared.

-Based on my experience, I am also familiar with the common vulnerability ''SQL injection''.
-Beforhand, I took some measurements to make sure this vulnerability was covered, by using a package named "GORM" that resolves the issue by: "argument placeholders to construct the SQL statement".
+Based on my experience, I am also familiar with the common vulnerability "SQL injection".
+Beforehand, I took some measurements to make sure this vulnerability was covered, by using a package named "GORM" that resolves the issue by: "argument placeholders to construct the SQL statement".
 I also tested this with Postman to assure that it works correctly.

 *without protection*
 ![sql injection example](./utils/security/sql_injectionExample.png)